umareefarooq/Andriod-Studio-Small-Apps/README.md

 ### Android Activity Lifecycle methods

-*Let's see the 7 lifecycle methods of android activity.
+*Let's see the 7 lifecycle methods of android activity*

 **onCreate**	is called when activity is first created.

 **onStart** is called when activity is becoming visible to the user.

-**onResume**	iscalled when activity will start interacting with the user.
+**onResume**	is called when activity will start interacting with the user.

 **onPause**	is called when activity is not visible to the user.

 **onStop** is	called when activity is no longer visible to the user.

 **onRestart** iscalled after your activity is stopped, prior to start.

 **onDestroy** iscalled before the activity is destroyed.